Sabudana Kheer (Indian Sago Pudding)

-Sabudana kheer – Creamy, delicious & thick pudding made with tapioca pearls, milk, sweetener & cardamoms.
-Sabudana is the hindi name for tapioca pearls & kheer refers to an Indian pudding.
-Sabudana is often used in Indian cooking to make various dishes like porridge, kheer, khichdi & vada.
+Sabudana Kheer is a creamy, delicious & thick Indian pudding made with tapioca pearls, milk, sweetener & cardamoms.
+Tapioca pearls are known as Sabudana in Hindi & Kheer is an Indian pudding.
+Sabudana also known as sago is often used in Indian cooking to make various dishes like porridge, kheer, khichdi, vada & papads.
+These pearl like white balls are made from tapioca root also known as cassava.
+They are more popularly known as sago in many Asian Countries.

-Tapioca pearls or sabudana is made from tapioca root also known as cassava.
-These pearls are much known as sago in many languages.
-In Tamil they are called as Javvarisi, in Telugu sagubiyyam, in Kannada sabakki and in Hindi, Gujarati and Marathi it is known as sabudana.
+In Tamil they are called as Javvarisi, in Telugu sagubiyyam, in Kannada sabakki and in Hindi, Gujarati and Marathi they are known as sabudana.

 Sabudana is a processed food and is a pure starch.
-It has no other nutrients in it except high carbohydrates and very low protein, vitamins & minerals.
+They are not nutrient rich except for the high carbohydrates.
+They are very low in protein, vitamins & minerals.
 Hence they are combined with nutritious ingredients and cooked.

-In India sabudana is widely used as a fasting food as it gives instant energy boost.
+In India sabudana is widely used as a fasting food as it boosts energy instantly.
 This sabudana kheer is one such dish mostly made during religious fastings.
+Sabudana Khichdi and Sabudana Vada are 2 other dishes made during Hindu fastings.

-To make sabudana kheer you can use any healthy sweetener like jaggery, palm jaggery or stevia etc. If using jaggery then make sure you turn off the stove before adding it.
+To make sabudana kheer you can use any healthy sweetener like jaggery, palm jaggery, coconut sugar or stevia etc. If using jaggery then make sure you turn off the stove & cool down the kheer slightly before adding it.
+This step prevents the kheer from splitting/curdling the milk.

 - Soaking sabudana for 30 mins in hot water will cut down the cook time.